jeffh/Fox/docs/source/parallel/tutorial.rst

 the likelihood of finding hard-to-find race conditions that may be hard to detect with traditional unit testing.

-Foxling is :doc:`installed as an Xcode plugin <installation>`.
-If you have already gotten it installed, continue with the :doc:`parallel testing tutorial <tutorial>`.

 .. _memory barrier: http://en.wikipedia.org/wiki/Memory_barrier
 .. _pthreads: http://en.wikipedia.org/wiki/POSIX_Threads